ispc/ispc/docs/design/invoke_sycl.rst

     br label %exit

+Note: SIMD control flow is managed differently for SYCL (based on scalar IGC) and ISPC (based on vector IGC).
+Until the approach is unified between the backends, only convergent CF is supported.

 **Using SYCL classes**

 There is no way to create and use SYCL objects (e.g. item, nd-item, group, sub-group) inside of ISPC, so in order to call arbitrary SYCL functionality, ``invoke_sycl`` allows to pass a special type, so the users can specify when they call ``invoke_sycl``, to request a specific SYCL handle (e.g. a sycl::sub_group) to be created and passed into the function as an argument.

 For example:

 .. code-block:: cpp